avazahedi/HockeyBot/README.md

 Once the robot detects that its end-effector has reached the goal, it begins executing the path back home.
 This process also resets all internal variables and restarts the loop so that the robot can continue playing.

-## Instructions: Manually launch the services for robot.
+## Instructions for manually launching services:
 1. To launch the Franka along with the simple_move node `ros2 launch franka_moveit_config moveit.launch.py robot_ip:=dont-care use_fake_hardware:=true`.
 2. Run the simple_move node with `ros2 run moveit_helper simple_move`.
     (Optional) Provide a starting configuration for planning with `ros2 service call /initial_service moveit_interface/srv/Initial "{x: 0.5, y: 0.0, z: 0.0, roll: 1.0, pitch: 0.04, yaw: 0.0}"`.